Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 Although it is possible to just show up in Cusco and find a cheaper tour company, there is no guarantee about their quality.
 Also, sometimes they are simply outsourcing it and putting you in another group.
 This is a once-in-a-lifetime opportunity and we believe it is worth spending just a bit extra to guarantee a positive experience!

-Salkantay Trek Vs. Inca Trail
+Salkantay Trail Vs. Inca Trail

 The Inca trail to Machu Picchu is the most popular trek in Latin America and is one of the most recognized treks in the world.
 If, however, you are like us and also want to seek an alternative and more off-the-beaten-path route, then make sure to consider The Salkantay Trail.